 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL"), its network of member firms, and their related entities.
 DTTL and each of its member firms are legally separate and independent entities.
 DTTL (also referred to as "Deloitte Global") does not provide services to clients.
-Please see www.deloitte.com/about to learn more about our global network of member firms.
+Please see www.deloitte.com/about for a more detailed description of DTTL and its member firms.